-The fun begins with Sylvan’s Engineering programs in the Philadelphia region.
+Sylvan’s Engineering courses in the Philadelphia region make learning fun!
 Your son or daughter can expect to complete a different hands-on project each week, including designing, testing and tweaking bridges and machines using K’NEX® pieces or LEGO® bricks.
-Watch your child’s creativity flourish and confidence soar as he or she teams up with a partner to build these cool structures and participates in fun games and friendly competitions with other students.
-Your child will be solving problems just like an engineer in no time — and developing vital 21st century skills too!
+Watch your child’s creativity reach new heights as he or she builds these cool creations with a buddy and challenges other teams to fun competitions.
+It’s an innovative way for your child to think and problem-solve just like an engineer while developing crucial 21st century skills along the way!

 Here’s what our Engineering programs in the Philadelphia region include:

-- A 21st century education designed to equip your child with STEM skills.
+- A cutting-edge curriculum that focuses on equipping your child with 21st century STEM skills.

-- An intimate classroom setting, including a 6:1 student-to-teacher ratio and no more than 12 students per class.
+- A friendly, supportive setting, with a 6:1 student-to-teacher ratio and only 12 students or less per class.